 Which hospital grade pumps does Aeroflow Breastpumps offer?

 Most hospital grade pumps are only available for rental due to their higher cost.
 Aeroflow Breastpumps offers moms two of the top hospital grade breast pumps: the Medela Symphony and the Hygeia EnRiche.

 The Medela Symphony offers 2-phase technology, which is designed for long-term daily use.
 With this pump, you have the option to double or single pump.
 This model has adjustable speed/vacuum combinations, hands-free pumping options (you have to purchase the Easy Expression bustier separately), and all parts that come into contact with breast milk are BPA-free.

-- Hygeia EnRiche- closed system, built to protect baby from contaminants, allows for double or single pumping, adjustable speed and suction control.
-BPA and DEHP free.
+The Hygeia EnRiche is a closed system and is built to protect baby from contaminants.
+The Enriche is designed for double or single pumping, and features adjustable speed and suction controls.
+All parts coming in contact with breast milk are BPA and DEHP free.

 Because of the health benefits of breastfeeding and the medical requirement of a hospital grade pump, many health insurance companies will cover the cost of a rental for a few months, or even for as long as medically necessary, at little or no cost to patients.
 To find out if you qualify for a pump, simply complete our three-step Qualify Through Insurance form.
-One of our Breastpump Specialists will contact you with your network status and breast pump options within 3-5 business days.
+One of our Breastpump Specialists will contact you with your network status and breast pump options within 1-3 business days.